Rathalin/DrawShare/README.md

 ## Ussage :wrench:

-To start DrawShare simply download the exe-file and open it (https://github.com/Rhatalin/DrawShare/releases).
+To start DrawShare simply download the exe-file [here](https://github.com/Rhatalin/DrawShare/releases) and open it.
 To connect with others one person needs to **share** his drawing board and then others can **join**.

 * Share Mode: You become the host and friends can join via the shown ipaddress and port.